UltraMessaging/UM_Wiki/wiki/process.md

 Note that as soon as you hit the "/", the box parses it.
 Also, as soon as you type the ".md", it immediately moves you to the file content section.
 * When ready, click the green "Commit Changes..." button.
-* Feel free to add description if you like.
+* Feel free to add a description if you like (I often just say "updates").
 Then "Commit changes".
 * Although not necessary, if you think the article should have an entry in the "Home.md" page, add it.